 EPA determined that the NAPL was related to the Site due to the presence of PCP and due to the fact that the ratios of various individual contaminants matched those of creosote.
 By the time the determination was made, this area was not able to be added to the S/S contract.
 Other factors which influenced the decision to not stabilize this area of soils were the disruptions to the operations at the PPSD property that would have been caused by adding to the area of S/S; how S/S of this area might affect the ground water remedial action; and that based on field observations, this area could be excavated and consolidated to the AWI property if necessary.
-Therefore, the NAPL impacted soils will be mixed with portland cement in the ground before the landfill is constructed in that area.
+Therefore, the NAPL impacted soils will be either excavated, consolidated in the landfill, and backfilled or mixed with portland cement before the landfill is constructed in that area.